From past to present

 Kauno Kolegija / University of Applied Sciences has united the efforts of students, academic staff, alumni, and social partners, joined the variety and potential of different fields of activity and has formed a strong and distinctive organizational culture based on democratic personal and organizational values that have become the landmarks for the present and future activities.

 Today Kauno Kolegija / University of Applied Sciences is one of the largest professional higher education institutions in Lithuania, with a community of over 7 600 students, about 1000 employees and over 20 000 graduates, who have successfully established their careers in Lithuanian and foreign companies.
 The university delivers the first cycle studies in the areas of technology, biomedicine, humanities, social sciences and art leading to the Professional bachelor’s degree.
 The university has seven faculties and 2 regional departments.

-In 2011 the age of students at Kauno Kolegija / University of Applied Sciences ranged from 17 to 59 years.
 The average student age is 22 years.
 Tuition of almost two-thirds of the future professionals is covered by the state, while the remaining students pay tuition fees.
 Over 1 800 students graduate from the university every year.